What is furlough leave?

 HMRC have stated that claims should be paid within 10 days of submission.
 The initial claims should cover the period from the date staff were first furloughed until 30 April (or earlier if you took any of your stuff off furlough before that date).
 Subsequent claims can be made within 14 days of the payroll payment date, with payment of this second wave of claims expected in 4-6 days.

 Once HMRC have checked the claim, the grant will be paid by BACS to a UK bank account.

 HMRC have also announced an extension to the CJRS and now weekly-paid employees who have been on your payroll before 19 March are eligible to be furloughed.
 For monthly paid employees, 28 Feb is still the cut-off date.

-The government have also recently announced that the scheme has been extended generally so it now covers furloughed workers up to 31 October 2020.
+The scheme has been extended so it covers furloughed workers up to the end of September 2021.

 How will I fund salaries when I am not making any money?